 Apply for a premises licence or club certificate

 The Licensing Act 2003 and subsequent regulations contain a number of specific requirements for new applications and variations.
-To assist you in understanding the Licensing Act 2003 it is recommended that applicants read the following guidance:.
+It is recommended that applicants read Licensing Act 2003 Section 182 Guidance

 To prevent your application being rejected or delayed please follow our step by step guide and consider all of the guidance before applying.
 If you are unsure of anything, please feel free to email email@example.com or call 01932 425711 for further guidance.